By Tami Luhby

 NEW YORK -- Many jobless claims workers in the state of Michigan will soon be filing for unemployment themselves.

-About 400 state workers who process unemployment claims are losing their jobs, thanks to Michigan's improving economy.
+About 400 state workers who process unemployment claims are losing their jobs, thanks to Michigan's improving economy. unemployment rate was on its way to a 14.2 percent peak.

 But the revival of the auto industry has turned around Michigan's fortunes -- the state's job growth outpaced the nation's in 2011.
 The unemployment rate has steadily declined to its current 8.6 percent.
 And jobless claims have plummeted to 187,000.